toUpperCase78/formula1-datasets/README.md

 Plus, for the first time, dataset for **qualifying results of 2022 season** is available.
 Don't hesitate to check that out!

-Meanwhile, race results of 2018 and previous seasons might be loaded in time and placed in a separate folder.
+Meanwhile, race results of 2018 and previous seasons might be inserted in time and placed in a separate folder.